Skip to content

 STORY OF YONEZAWA IWASA TEAMS

-Product The Yonezawa-ori produced by Iwasa is made using a carefully selected manufacturing method that ``makes the most of the material.''
+Product The Yonezawa weave created by Iwasa is made using a method that is particular about making the most of the materials.

-• The material is triacetate ``Soalon'', which has excellent heat resistance and durability.
+• The material specified is "Soaron," a triacetate with excellent heat resistance and durability.

 Using a loom that is over 100 years old.